Gu Yuting

 Gu Yuting (顾玉婷 (Gù Yùtíng); born January 14, 1995) is a Chinese table tennis player.
-She won a gold medal in the Women's singles event at the 2010 Summer Youth Olympics.
-In addition, Gu holds the distinction of having competed at the World Junior Table Tennis Championships for five straight years (2009–13) and winning the World Junior Girls' Doubles title on all five occasions.
+She won a gold medal in the women's singles event at the 2010 Summer Youth Olympics.
+In addition, Gu holds the distinction of having competed at the World Junior Table Tennis Championships for five straight years (2009–13) and winning the world junior girls' doubles title on all five occasions.
+Gu retired in 2021.